smart-data-models/dataModel.WaterDistributionManagementEPANET/SimulationScenario/doc/spec_IT.md

         model: https://schema.org/Text
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     diffusivity:
-      description: 'Molecular diffusivity of the chemical analysed in a quality analysis, relative to diffusivity of chlorine in water.'
+      description: 'Molecular diffusivity of the chemical analysed in a quality analysis, relative to diffusivity of chlorine in water'
       type: number
       x-ngsi:
         model: https://schema.org/Number